desmosinc/policies/faqs.md

 We expect only teachers, not students, to use **teacher.desmos.com** for creating and running activities and using curricula in connection with **Desmos Classroom**.

 Our **Desmos Tools** are intended for individual usage.
 We don’t know when any of these tools is used at the direction of a teacher as part of an assignment, so we can’t be helpful with FERPA compliance.
-For this reason, we teachers and schools should only use **Desmos Classroom** (teacher.desmos.com and student.desmos.com) for collecting academic assignments.
+For this reason, teachers and schools should only use **Desmos Classroom** (teacher.desmos.com and student.desmos.com) for collecting academic assignments.

 We assume that all work in **student.desmos.com** has been assigned by a teacher or school for academic purposes.
 We don’t own any personal information collected through **student.desmos.com** – that is controlled by the teacher and school.
 Parents and students have rights under FERPA to access that work.
-Note that only the relevant teacher, school or the student can ask Desmos to delete work done on student.desmos.com.
+Note that only the relevant teacher, school, parent or the student can ask Desmos to delete work done on student.desmos.com.
 Note further that if an account on teacher.desmos.com is deleted, student work associated with any activities that the teacher ran will be deleted as a result, even for students who still have an account.
 Please see our [Student Data Privacy Statement](/studentdata) for more details.

 ## Q. Does Desmos comply with GDPR?